Nadja Verena Marcin, How to undress..., Titelbild

 PRESS

-Priscilla Frank, “Feminist Artist’s ‘How To Undress In Front Of Your Husband’ Skewers Retro Mansplaining,” Huffpost, March 4, 2017.
+Priscilla Frank, “Feminist Artist’s ‘How To Undress In Front Of Your Husband’ Skewers Retro Mansplaining,” Huffpost, New York, March 4, 2017.

 CREDITS